maximhq/maxim-py/README.md

 ## Version changelog

+### 3.14.2
+- fix: Fixes Fallback adapter handling in Livekit SDK
+- fix: Fixes a race condition in the initial session start

 ### 3.14.1
 - feat: Adds support for choosing environment when running test runs with workflow using the `with_environment` method
 - fix: Fixes variable support for urls in test runs